Volkswagen Golf vs. Subaru Impreza | Norm Reeves Volkswagen

 Before you settle on getting behind the wheel of a new Volkswagen Golf, it’s a good idea to compare it with other hatchbacks on the market.
 In this review, we’ll look at the Volkswagen Golf vs. the Subaru Impreza to see how these two vehicles match up.
 Our team at the Norm Reeves Volkswagen Superstore in Irvine has provided this free educational resource.

-To get started let’s take a closer look at the interior specifications of the VW Golf and the Subaru Impreza.
+To get started let’s take a closer look at the interior specifications of the Volkswagen Golf and the Subaru Impreza.

 Volkswagen Golf vs. Subaru Impreza: Interior Design